landevale/ga-classroom-display/README.md

 Create a new user (same as creating fruit)

 Form (inputs) -> POST /users (body as JSON) [Request]> Extract body -> Insert into database -> send User JSON

+## To-dos:
+1. Seed data (temp, booking.js)
+  1.1.
+Test to filter from DB by Date & Class to get Cohort (e.g SEi40) 1.2.
+Map onto <td> table use [IF-"Sun"] logic to mutate array

+2. Login and hash password

+3. Write logic to check whether classroom @date/time is booked or not.
+IF(booked), display booking, ELSE display original cohort details if present